flexiondotorg/flexiondotorg.github.io/content/posts/20230224-why-i-chose-the-thinkPad-z13-as-my-linux-laptop/index.md

 The ThinkPad Z13 Gen 1 is an excellent laptop for my requirements, and I have no regrets.
 If I were to buy I laptop pre-installed with a Linux distro in the future, I might go for Fedora, just so I can see what the OEM experience is like with Fedora.

-Since I purchase the Z13, [Framework has announced AMD 7040-series powered laptops](https://frame.work/gb/en/blog/framework-laptop-13-with-13th-gen-intel-core-and-amd-ryzen-7040-series) are coming later in 2023; and I'm not sure I can resist...
+Since I purchased the Z13, [Framework has announced AMD 7040-series powered laptops](https://frame.work/gb/en/blog/framework-laptop-13-with-13th-gen-intel-core-and-amd-ryzen-7040-series) are coming later in 2023; and I'm not sure I can resist...